alces-software/knowledgebase/docs/source/deployment/01-master.rst

     yum -y update

-.. note:: If kickstarting OS installs on many nodes it is worth considering a local mirror repository for the OS image and packages so that all nodes aren't trying to connect to the internet at the same time.
+.. note:: If kickstarting OS installs on many nodes it is worth considering a :ref:`local mirror repository <deploy-repo>` for the OS image and packages so that all nodes aren't trying to connect to the internet at the same time.

 - Disable and stop NetworkManager::